 - AT and KT v London Borough of Haringey (2017) Claim under the Equality Act and Human Rights Act against the council’s Children’s Services department for refusing to provide services to a child with autism due to the council’s discriminatory policies.
 Following legal proceedings, the London Borough of Haringey withdrew their policies for disabled children, acknowledging that they directly discriminated against children with autism.
 Substantial damages were paid to the family.
 The council also agreed to carry out an audit of families previous affected by the policy and inform these families that they may have been entitled to social care support.

-- MI v a London Borough (2017) Compensation claim under the Human Rights Act on behalf a 90 year old woman with advanced dementia who suffered a serious sexual assault while living in supported accommodation.
+- MI v a London Borough (2017) Compensation claim under the Human Rights Act on behalf a 90 year old woman with advanced dementia who was raped while living in supported accommodation.
 She was awarded substantial damages.
-The local authority was also agreed to carry out a thorough and legally compliant Safeguarding Adult Review
+The local authority also agreed to carry out a thorough and legally compliant Safeguarding Adult Review under s.44 Care Act.

 - R(AK) v London Borough of Lewisham Judicial review of the failure of social services to provide services to a terminally ill destitute asylum seeker so that she could leave hospital.
 An injunction was obtained which ordered social services to provide accommodation and care.

 - London Borough of Brent v AC (2016).
 A Court of Protection case where a local authority was found to have breached the human rights of an adult with autism by failing to manage his welfare benefits correctly leading to him losing his income and missing opportunities to go out and pursue his education and interests.
 The local authority was also found to have unlawfully deprived him of his liberty.
 As part of the case, the local authority agreed to carry out a thorough Safeguarding Adult Review which found that the local authority had financially abused the disabled adult.
-The DWP also agreed to review its guidance about appointeeships.
+The DWP also agreed to review its guidance about appointeeships after pre-action correspondence against the DWP.

 - R(BO) v London Borough of Lewisham (2015) Judicial review of local authority’s failure to lawfully assess or support a migrant family or to take into account the needs of a child who wet himself regularly.
 The family had been placed in a hotel room 1 ½ hours away from the children’s primary school.
 After issuing proceedings the local authority agreed to provide adequate accommodation which took into account the children’s needs.